enamshah09/Rally-Plugin/README.md

 # Introduction

-This Plugin will install Rally and run the Live Migration Plugin.
+[Rally](http://rally.readthedocs.io/en/latest/plugins/index.html) is benchmarking tool to test your openstack environment.
+Rally provides an opportunity to create and use a custom task scenario, runner, SLA, deployment or context as a plugin.
+This plugin will install Rally and run the Live Migration test to evacuate a host.

 ## **Steps**